casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 -->

-Refer to the [serialization standard](../../concepts/serialization-standard.md) to get details on required custom serializations and the [types](../json-rpc/types_chain.md) page to find definitions of the terms used in the event stream output.
+This page describes each event type, and how to listen and respond to events.
+For details on custom serializations, check the [Serialization Standard](../../concepts/serialization-standard.md).
+Also, the [Types](../json-rpc/types_chain.md) page defines the terms used in the event stream output.

 ## Listening to the Event Stream

-Set up an event listener in your dApp using the following code:
+To consume the event stream, set up an event listener in your dApp using the following code:

 <Tabs>